CALIFORNIA HIGHWAY PATROL

 The aircraft generally communicates with the ground units on the BLUE channel, car-to-car.

-FOR A PROGRAMMING TUTORIAL FOR THE REGULAR (NOT CHP) GE S820 and S825 CONTROL HEADS, CLICK HERE
+FOR MY PROGRAMMING TUTORIAL FOR THE REGULAR (NOT CHP) GE S820 and S825 CONTROL HEADS, CLICK HERE

 RETURN TO HOME PAGE